aitoralmeida/european_parliament_election_2014/README.md

 Please, use the following reference if you use this dataset for your research:

-Aitor Almeida, Juan Sixto, Oscar Peña, Braulio Gomez, Guillem Martí Tweets for the campaign period of the 2014 European Parliament election.
+Aitor Almeida, Juan Sixto, Oscar Peña, Braulio Gomez, Guillem Martí.
+Tweets for the campaign period of the 2014 European Parliament election.
 URL: https://github.com/aitoralmeida/european_parliament_election_2014/